climatepolicyradar/website/src/routes/jobs/chief-operating-officer.md

 Process:

-* Introductory interview with CEO 60 min
+* Introductory interview with CEO
-* Interview with CTO and Head of People 60 min
+* Interview with CTO and Head of People
 * Opportunity to meet other team members
 * Final interview with CEO